 The Annual Family Business Awards Program attracts more than 500 attendees and celebrates the success of small, medium and large Central Ohio family businesses.
 Achievements in succession planning, communication, community engagement, re-invention, and milestones are recognized.

-The eleven peer groups allow family business leaders with common interests to share their experiences in small group settings and receive guidance from experts in family business practices.
+The twelve peer groups allow family business leaders with common interests to share their experiences in small group settings and receive guidance from experts in family business practices.
 Peer groups include next-generation leaders, women in family business, CEOs, those interested in human resources and marketing/sales.

 Networking opportunities include the Annual Family Business Tour and Networking Event hosted by a different Central Ohio family business each year; this event give members an opportunity to get a behind-the-scenes look at their peers’ operations.